 Other info on people pleasing by Vickie Champion you might be interested is:

-For more advice on people pleasing, contact Vickie Champion for a complimentary coaching and consulting session.
+For more advice on people pleasing, contact Vickie Champion for a discovery coaching and consulting session.

 By Vickie Champion